Cooperative learning: Reciprocal teaching

 Brown and Paliscar (1982) developed reciprocal teaching, which — as currently practiced — pertains to the form of guided, cooperative learning that features a collaborative learning setting between learning leaders and listeners; expert scaffolding by an adult teacher; and direct instruction, modeling, and practice in the use of simple strategies that facilitate a dialogue structure.

 In a model that allows for student pairs to participate in a dialogue about text, partners take turns reading and asking questions of each other, receiving immediate feedback.
 This approach enables students to use important metacognitive techniques such as clarifying, questioning, predicting, and summarizing.
 It embraces the idea that students can effectively learn from each other.
 There are empirical studies that show the efficacy of reciprocal teaching even in subjects such as mathematics.
 For instance, it was found that children who were taught using this strategy showed higher levels of accuracy in mathematical computations in comparison with those who were not.
 The same success has been obtained in the cases of students learning in diverse situations such as those with learning disabilities and those who are at risk of academic failure, among others.
 These studies also cover learners from elementary to college levels.

 The Williams

 Students collaborate to answer a big question that is the learning objective.
 Each group has differentiated questions that increase in cognitive demands to allow students to progress and meet the learning objective.

 Student-teams-achievement divisions

 Students are placed in small groups (or teams).
 The class in its entirety is presented with a lesson and the students are subsequently tested.
 Individuals are graded on the team's performance.
 Although the tests are taken individually, students are encouraged to work together to improve the overall performance of the group.

 Rally table

-Rally table is another process of cooperative learning.
+Rally table is another cooperative learning strategy.
 In this process, the class or the students are divided into groups.
 This is done to encourage group learning, team building and cooperative learning.
 It is the written version of Robin Table.